Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/DocsDeploy.md

     **Example**: In my [Gopherology](https://github.com/droxey/gopherology) project, the generated documentation for the public utils package can be found at http://localhost:6060/pkg/github.com/droxey/gopherology/utils.

+### Discussion Questions

-4. Prepare to discuss answers to the following questions:
+Once you've completed the activity, prepare to discuss answers to the following questions:

    - What task did running this command accomplish?
+   - An ampersand (`&`) appears at the end of the command we ran.
+       - What does including the `&` do?
+       - What happens if you remove it?
    - Did anything change in the filesystem when we ran Godoc?
-   - How can we run or see what Godoc generated?
    - How does Godoc know what comments to use when generating documentation?

 ## [**20m**] 📖 Overview: Great Godocs